Auri-Fex/Halcova/halcova/world_wiki/docs/halcova/fate_system/the_loom.md

-<div class="halcova-header">The Loom: Fate's Instrument</div>
+<div class="halcova-header">[The Loom: Fate's Instrument](the_loom.md)</div>

 ## Overview

-**The Loom** is the distributed network of devices, rituals, and institutions that read, record, and predict fate in Hálcova.
+**The Loom** is the distributed network of devices, rituals, and institutions that read, record, and predict fate in [Hálcova](../../index.md).
 It is not a single machine but a system—part arcane technology, part religious practice, part bureaucratic apparatus.

-More importantly: The Loom may be a point of contact with Fate itself.
-Whether Fate is an Elsewhere entity, a collection of entities, or something stranger is a matter of fierce theological debate.
+More importantly: The Loom may be a point of contact with [Fate](the_loom.md).
+Whether Fate is an [Elsewhere](../metaphysics/additional_systems.md) entity, a collection of entities, or something stranger is a matter of fierce theological debate.
 What's undeniable is that The Loom *works*.
 Its predictions are accurate far beyond statistical chance.
-And something answers when the Loom-Keepers perform their divinations.
+And something answers when the [Loom-Keepers](the_loom.md#the-institutional-structure) perform their divinations.

 ---